Vistella (Calcifediol) in Australia: Monthly Vitamin D for Deficiency

 What is the difference between calcifediol and cholecalciferol?

-Calcifediol is 25-hydroxyvitamin D – the form your liver converts cholecalciferol into.
-Because calcifediol bypasses hepatic 25-hydroxylation, it has more predictable absorption and works better for patients with liver disease, malabsorption, or medications affecting liver enzymes.
+Calcifediol is 25-hydroxyvitamin D3 — the form your liver converts cholecalciferol (standard vitamin D3) into.
+Because calcifediol bypasses hepatic 25-hydroxylation, it has more predictable absorption and works better for patients with liver disease, malabsorption, obesity, or medications affecting liver enzymes.
+Calcifediol is approximately 3.2 times more potent than cholecalciferol and raises serum levels in 1-2 weeks versus 6-8 weeks.

 How often do you take Vistella?